North–South Commuter Railway: Construction

+Construction of PNR Calamba in Tunasan, Muntinlupa in October 2025.

 The partial opening was initially set for 2022, but this deadline was not met, presumably due to several factors including but not limited to right of way acquisition, and the COVID-19 pandemic.
 Instead, it expects partial operations by December 2027 and full operations by January 2032.
-Additionally, according to the DOTr, there are challenges regarding right of way, particularly in the Valenzuela to Sucat, Parañaque segment.
+Additionally, according to a source, there are challenges regarding right of way, particularly in the Valenzuela to Sucat, Parañaque segment.
 The government has extended financial help to formal and informal settlers affected by the construction.
-However, sources said that this project couldn't be finished during the Marcos administration.
+However, sources said that this project could not be finished during the Marcos administration.

-The construction of the PNR Clark 1's first section, from Solis to Valenzuela, was delayed due to right of way issues.
-The right of way is obstructed by 1,100 sqm of private properties, utilities, ROW sharing between the DOTr and the Department of Public Works and Highways (DPWH) NLEX Harbor Link Segment 10, and affected PNR Facilities, among others.
-DOTr could not hand over the Caloocan depot because of the construction of the NLEX Harbor Link Segment 10 which runs along the PNR's right of way and is also experiencing delays.
-A school in Manila was also affected, where transition assistance from the Schools Division Office (SDO) was needed as the students were impacted and required relocation.
+The first section of PNR Clark 1, spanning from Solis to Valenzuela, was delayed due to right of way issues.
+The right of way is obstructed by 1,100 sqm of private properties, utilities, ROW sharing between the DOTr and the NLEX Harbor Link Segment 10, and affected PNR Facilities, among others.
+The DOTr is currently unable to turn over the Caloocan depot.
 In March 2025, PNR General Manager Deovanni Miranda stated that the segment between Tutuban and Caloocan, where informal settlers will be displaced, is under discussion with the local government.
 Additionally, he mentioned that the PNR area has also been 80% cleared, with the contractor expected to achieve 100% clearance.
+As of 2026, there are no updates for this section.

+Despite concerns over the planned segment, numerous commuters can use jeepneys and buses to travel from West Valenzuela to the MRT or South Commuter Railway.

+As of January 9, 2026, the right-of-way for the NSCR is now 56% acquired, while the Metro Manila Subway right-of-way is now 90.76% acquired.